 “The key idea of the CultureEspoo 2030 programme is that art and culture are an integral part of city services.
 Art and culture can play an important role in the promotion of inclusion and the development of services,” says Espoo’s Cultural Director Susanna Tommila.

-Using body awareness and emotions as tools
+Body awareness and emotions as tools

-The workshops were facilitated by Hanna Häyhä, who works with audience outreach projects at Espoo City Theatre.
+The workshops were facilitated by Hanna Häyhä, who works with audience outreach projects at Espoo Theatre.
 One workshop consisted of four meetings, and two workshops were organised as one-off events.
 Lauri Mattila and Juhani Haukka, creators of an art concept called ‘Kokeellinen TE-toimisto’ (Experimental Employment Office), hosted one of the workshops.
 A total of 21 people participated in the workshops, which were held in English.

 Häyhä says that art-based methods proved to be an excellent way of supporting the jobseeking process.
 For example, participants got a chance to practise job interview situations.